SZ 342 (Ondansetron Orally Disintegrating 4 mg)

 Pill imprint SZ 342 has been identified as Ondansetron hydrochloride (orally disintegrating) 4 mg.

-Ondansetron is used in the treatment of nausea/vomiting; nausea/vomiting, postoperative; nausea/vomiting, chemotherapy induced; nausea/vomiting, radiation induced; pruritus (and more), and belongs to the drug class 5HT3 receptor antagonists.
+Ondansetron is used in the treatment of nausea/vomiting; gastroenteritis; alcohol dependence; obsessive compulsive disorder; nausea/vomiting, chemotherapy induced (and more), and belongs to the drug class 5HT3 receptor antagonists.
 There is no proven risk in humans during pregnancy.
-Ondansetron 4 mg is not subject to the Controlled Substances Act.
+Ondansetron 4 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 4 mg